Kate Middleton consoles heartbroken Ons Jabeur after Wimbledon loss

 The princess also met representatives from the British Army, London Ambulance Service, London Fire Brigade and Metropolitan Police.

-In the Royal Box for today’s match was Spider-Man star Andrew Garfield, actor Priyanka Chopra and her husband and musician Nick Jonas and Harry Potter star Dame Maggie Smith.
+In the Royal Box for today’s match were Spider-Man star Andrew Garfield, actor Priyanka Chopra and her husband and musician Nick Jonas, and Harry Potter star Dame Maggie Smith.
 Also present was Barbie’s Issa Rae and former Wimbledon host Sue Barker.

-Elsewhere at the final, British musician Lewis Capaldi and Harry Potter actor Emma Thompson were also seated in the Centre Court.
+Elsewhere at the final, British musician Lewis Capaldi and Harry Potter actor Emma Thompson were also seated in Centre Court.

 Join our commenting forum